maltemenger/vag/spielplatz/README.md

 #Hackathon Prototyping
 Rapid development, quick and dirty!
-Be fast or drawn :-)
+Sink or swim!